 The reminder comes after a ship’s caterer had his claim thrown out because he took too long to submit his application.

 “Too many workers wait a week or two before deciding to take action,” industrial advocate Miles Heffernan said.

-“Before they know it, 21-days have passed, and they can no longer make a claim.
+“Before they know it, 21-days have passed, and they lose their right to make a claim.

-“Unless you prove exceptional circumstances, the Fair Work Commission will not hear your case after 21-days.
+“Unless you can prove exceptional circumstances, the Fair Work Commission will not hear your case after 21-days.
 And consequently, you will forever lose your chance to achieve justice.”

 21-days to make unfair dismissal claims